 Other people who want to be involved in care proceedings, such as grandparents, may not get any public funding.
 What happens if the cost of paying for lawyers privately is out of your reach?

-This post looks at the options available for the person who cannot afford or does not wish to instruct a family lawyer
+This post looks at the options available for the person who cannot afford or does not wish to instruct a family lawyer.
+You will either feel confident taking the case forward yourself, or you need some help.

 There is recognition that the legal landscape is changing out of necessity as more people will not be able to benefit from public funding to bring legal cases.
 As the President of the Family Division commented in April 2014: